vaiish371/tp/docs/UserGuide.md

 ### 2.4.8 Listing Module Assignments : `list assignments`

-This command lists out all the assignments in the current module you are working in.
-It also shows you information on the type of assignment and the due date for grading if you have set a deadline for the assignment.
+This command lists out all the assignments in the current module you have selected.
+It also shows you information on the type of assignment and the due date for grading, if you have set a deadline for the assignment.

 If you have executed the `sort assignments by deadline` command, the assignments will be listed in order from the most to least urgent deadline.
 Otherwise, the assignments will be listed in the order it was added. (more details of sorting assignments will be provided in section 2.4.9 `sort assignments by deadline`)